Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 ### Admin privileges on your machine

-<abbr title="IT Services Desk">ITSD</abbr> should have enabled admin privileges when they have set up your machine but you should [request admin access to your FT laptop via Salesforce](https://financialtimes.my.salesforce.com/home/home.jsp) to ensure it does not get revoked.
+<abbr title="IT Services Desk">ITSD</abbr> should have done admin privileges for you and your machine when they did the setup.
+If not, then you should [request admin access to your FT laptop via Salesforce](https://financialtimes.my.salesforce.com/home/home.jsp) to ensure it does not get revoked.

 If you do not have admin privileges then email `itservicedesk@ft.com`.

-Include your desk number (which is usually a label on the front of your desk) and the machine number with the email.
-You also will need to say why you need admin privileges, or alternatively copy the template below and edit accordingly.
+Include your desk number (which is usually a label on your desk) and the machine number with the email.
+You also will need to say why you need admin privileges, or copy the template below and edit to suit the situation.

 ```
 Dear IT Service Desk,

 I am a new starter within the Origami team, as a <your job title>.
 I would like to have admin privileges on <machine number> which is at <desk number>.

-The reasons for needing access to admin privileges is so that I can install software such as node.js, <your preferred text editor>, <add more if you like> and etc.
+I need to be able to install software like node.js, <your preferred text editor> & <add more if you like>.

 I look forward to hearing back from you on this matter.